marcusburghardt/ansible-role-devsecops/README.md

 - Prune outdated Vagrant images
 - Configure custom environment variables and aliases defined by the user
   - The PATH variable can also be managed by this role
+- Create ~/.ssh/config file so users can define their own ssh settings

 To install this role:
 ```$ ansible-galaxy role install marcusburghardt.devsecops```